shyam2k23/repo2024/OracleDatabase.md

 One of the essential tasks of the Oracle Database is **to store data**.
 Oracle stores data logically in **tablespaces** and physically in **datafiles** associated with the corresponding tablespace.

-### I) Physical storage structures

-The physical files that store data on disk.
-The operating system can see and operate on these files.

-* **Data files**: These files hold the actual data in the database.
-* **Redo log files**: These files are used to hold the changes made in the database.
-Redo log files can be utilized during the database recovery process to retrieve the original information.
-* **Control files**: It is a binary file that holds database status-related information like Database Name, Data File, and Redo Log file Names, File Locations, and Log Sequence Number.
-* **Parameter file**: This file contains the parameters which define the way the database is expected to start up.
-* **Password file**: This file holds the user passwords and thus maintains the security of databases.

 ### II) Logical storage structures

 Oracle database server creates and recognizes logical structures, but the operating system doesn't.